 If you are finding it difficult to locate a nearby nursery that has evidence of certification, the next best way you can do your bit is by asking the following questions ahead of purchasing:

-If it is not yet October when your tree arrives, store it upright before planting, sheltered from frost and wind.
+If storing your tree before planting, store it upright sheltered from frost and wind.
 Lightly spray the roots with water if they appear to be drying out.
 Or if your tree is in a container, ensure the roots do not dry out by watering.

 The implications of planting an unhealthy tree can be devastating for the surrounding environment.
 If you would like to learn more about this, please visit our page on tree diseases and pests.